7 Ways to Find Community in Knoxville

 Let’s not beat around the bush – building community as a young adult is hard.
 Gone are the magical days of living down the hall from college friends.
 In its place are coworkers you may or may not vibe with – or even physically be with in these #workfromhome days.
-Maybe you got a plant to befriend.
-Your pal the sun certainly left you high and dry recently.
-While prospects may seem dismal, we have hope for you: You can totally make friends as an adult!
-We’re here to share how to make friends as a young adult in Knoxville, Tennessee.
+Maybe you got a plant to befriend??
+You could always adopt another dog… But while prospects may seem dismal, we have hope for you: You can totally make friends as an adult!
+We’re here to share some ways to make friends as a young adult in Knoxville, Tennessee.

 1.)
 Bolting Besties